The Weak Gravity Conjecture: A Review

 The Weak Gravity Conjecture in AdS/CFT is closely related to the recently formulated ``Abelian Convex Charge Conjecture''~\cite{Aharony:2021mpc}.
 Given a CFT with a $U(1)$ global symmetry, if we define $\Delta(n)$ to be the dimension of the lowest dimension operator of charge $n$, then this conjecture holds that

+for $q_0 \geq 1$ an order-one integer.
 A similar statement is conjectured to hold for nonabelian gauge groups.
+Semiclassical tests of this statement were carried out in~\cite{Antipin:2021rsh}.
 If true, this conjecture implies that there must exist a particle in the AdS bulk theory with non-negative self-binding energy, which is very similar to the Repulsive Force Conjecture discussed below.
-However, this conjecture (as currently formulated) is in tension with a flat-space example, as we will discuss in~\ref{ssec:counterexample}.
+Strong forms in which $q_0$ is 1 or is the charge of the lowest dimension charged operator were also briefly considered in~\cite{Aharony:2021mpc}, but such statements (as currently formulated) are in tension with a flat-space example, as we will discuss in~\ref{ssec:counterexample}.